In fact, we can’t think of anything MORE important.

 Meet with candidates and explain the expectations and duties of board members.

 It’s up to this committee to be sure everyone understands and signs on to a clear set of expectations.

 Meet quarterly to identify and review the cultivation status of potential board members.

 You need to be working all year long to develop a solid “bench” of potential board members.

-4. Conduct a Self-Assessment.
+4. Conduct an annual Self-Assessment.

 The annual Board Self-Assessment is essential to find out how board members feel the board is functioning – both as a whole and as individuals.

 Many boards use an anonymous survey vehicle such as Survey Monkey to collect responses from board members.